top of page

 I will lead the ceremony and invite others to speak according to our agreed ceremony plan.
 Following the ceremony, I will make sure everything that needs to be done is done, before checking in with you and then leaving you to spend time with your family and friends.

-What Role Do I Play In The Funeral or Memorial Ceremony?
+What Role Do I Play As Your Celebrant In The Funeral or Memorial Ceremony?

-My role varies, depending on what the family needs and wants.
+My role varies, depending on what you need and want.

 How Much Do My Funeral Celebrant Services Cost?